-- Dr. Girlfriend angrily tells Dr. Venture to zip her dress up after debating with the persistent Casanova Wannabe about whether or not she was legitimately in love with him during a mission where she had to seduce him and inject him with a serum that would convert his body into that of a giant butterfly as per the orders of her fiance, the villainous Monarch, only to give him the antidote after feeling guilty about the whole thing.
+- The Venture Bros.: Dr. Girlfriend angrily tells Dr. Venture to zip her dress up after debating with the persistent Casanova Wannabe about whether or not she was legitimately in love with him during a mission where she had to seduce him and inject him with a serum that would convert his body into that of a giant butterfly as per the orders of her fiance, the villainous Monarch, only to give him the antidote after feeling guilty about the whole thing.
 Their relationship gradually improves to an amiable acquaintanceship later on.

 - When reporter Saul Pett showed up at the home of famed author and wit Dorothy Parker for an interview: